zarusz/SlimMessageBus/docs/provider_memory.md

 mbb.Handle<EchoRequest, EchoResponse>(x => x.Topic(x.MessageType.Name).WithConsumer<EchoRequestHandler>());
 ```

-> Using `AutoDeclareFrom` to configure the memory bus is recommended, as it provides a good developer experience.
+Using `AutoDeclareFrom` to configure the memory bus is recommended, as it provides a good developer experience.

+> Note that it is still required to register (or auto register) the consumer/handler types in the underlying DI (see [here](intro.md#autoregistration-of-consumers-interceptors-and-configurators)).

 ## Lifecycle